If you’re considering purchasing a short sale home, find out how to maximize your profits and minimize your risks.

 Over 30 years ago, Ted Thomas discovered tax lien certificate and tax deed investing and concentrated his focus there after realizing how lucrative is and that it is recession-proof.

 Tax lien certificates pay returns of 16%, 18%, 24%, even up to 36%, and tax deed properties can be purchased for 10, 20, or 30 cents on the dollar.

 Ted Thomas is America’s leading authority on tax liens and tax defaulted property investing.
-He’s been teaching people how to invest in tax liens and tax defaulted property for over 25 years and is famous for showing students how to make 6-figure incomes within a year of completing training.
+He is famous for showing students how to make 6-figure incomes within a year of completing training.

 Ted Thomas is the only one who provides full support with live tutorials on research and auction preparation, Q&A webinars with experienced certified coaches, one-on-one coaching programs, live web classes and workshops, and home study courses.